 Test format and structure: Key differences

-The fundamental difference between PTE and IELTS lies in their approach to testing English proficiency.
-PTE Academic employs an integrated skills approach where tasks often combine multiple language abilities simultaneously - for example, you might listen to a lecture and then write a summary, testing both listening and writing skills together.
 In contrast, IELTS follows a more traditional compartmentalized structure with four distinct sections that test each skill separately.
 This difference significantly impacts how you should prepare and what to expect on test day.

 PTE Academic structure

 PTE Academic is a 2-hour computer-based test with three main sections: Speaking & Writing (54-67 minutes), Reading (29-30 minutes), and Listening (30-43 minutes).
-The test includes 20 different question types that assess integrated skills.
+The test now includes 22 different question types that assess integrated skills.

 Speaking & Writing Section (54-67 minutes):